 Belushi's, Camden Town

 This popular late-night party spot can be found below a St. Christopher’s Inn down Camden High Street, and is one of several Belushi’s in London.
-With an American feel and a ‘relentless rock’n’roll attitude,’ Belushi’s are known for their varied live music and open-mic nights, buckets of beers, burgers galore, sharing dishes of Tex Mex and American diner food and, of course, large screens showing live sports.
+With an American feel and a ‘relentless rock’n’roll attitude’, Belushi’s is known for its varied live music and open-mic nights, buckets of beers, burgers galore, sharing dishes of Tex Mex and American diner food and, of course, large screens showing live sports.

-A Saturday night hotspot in cities around the country, Aussie-themed bar chain Walkabout is known for its party atmosphere, themed nights, great value drinks deals and cheap and cheerful food menu.
+A Saturday night hotspot in cities around the country, Aussie-themed bar chain Walkabout is known for its party atmosphere, themed nights, great drink deals and inexpensive food menu.
 Throughout the week, they also screen live sporting events on plasma screens and a big screen, with Sunday nights dedicated to NFL matches.

 Number One London Bridge

-Located just seconds away from London Bridge Station, Number One London is a vibrant sports bar, and one of the area’s few nightclubs – it’s open until 6AM from Thursdays to Sundays.
-A giant screen and plasma TVs show live sporting events, while American and English pool tables, ping pong and foosball tables, live music and DJ sets keep revelers entertained.
+Located just seconds away from London Bridge Station, Number One London is a vibrant sports bar and one of the area’s few nightclubs – it’s open until 6am from Thursdays to Sundays.
+A giant screen and various plasma TVs show live sporting events, while American and English pool tables, ping pong and foosball tables, live music and DJ sets keep revellers entertained.

-This quirky sports bar in Elephant and Castle’s Artworks Box Park is probably among London’s smallest, squeezed into a converted shipping container.
-The personality-filled bar is big on craft beer, with many local options, and boasts ‘the UK’s largest collection of Panini stickers,’ which coat the ceiling so as to distract from its low height – at one point they were even accepted as currency.
+This quirky sports bar in Peckham is probably among London’s smallest, squeezed into a converted shipping container.
+The personality-filled bar is big on craft beer, with many local options, and boasts ‘the UK’s largest collection of Panini stickers’, which coat the ceiling so as to distract from its low height – at one point they were even accepted as currency.
 Six Yard Box operates a BYOF policy and screens all the major sporting events, including NFL.